blog Details

 2024 Guide: Understanding Management Information (MI)

-• Management information (or MI) comes from multiple sources and covers everything from business operations (such as sales, customer interactions, loss and revenue over a set period, or supply chain) to financials.
+Management information (or MI) comes from multiple sources and covers everything from business operations (such as sales, customer interactions, loss and revenue over a set period, or supply chain) to financials.
+MI can range from the basic to the complex.
+It can look both forward into the future and back over previous reporting periods.

 Put simply, management information refers to all of the information relating to the activities of a business.
 If that sounds broad, it’s because it is.